Alternative Dispute Resolution for Queens Surrogates Court

 All Court Roster Mediators shall have received at least 24 hours of basic mediation training, 16 hours of additional training in the specific mediation techniques applicable to Surrogates matters.
 In addition, all Court Roster Mediators shall have recent experience mediating actual cases in the area of Trusts and Estates and Surrogates matters.
 Mediation experience can be achieved by mediating at least three (3) Court cases in a New York State, or b.
 Completing a Court Mediation Apprenticeship.

-A Court Mediation Apprenticeship shall include observing at least one (1) mediation, regardless of case type; Co-mediating three (3) Court cases in the subject area of the types of cases to be referred to them and debriefing all observations and mediations with a court roster mediator or ADR Program Contact; and evaluation by a court roster mediator or ADR Program Contact
+A Court Mediation Apprenticeship shall include: i. observing at least one (1) mediation, regardless of case type; ii. co-mediating three (3) Court cases in the subject area of the types of cases to be referred to them; iii. debriefing all observations and mediations with a Court Roster mediator or ADR Program Contact; and iv. receiving an evaluation by a Court Roster mediator or ADR Program Contact.

 All Court Roster Mediators must attend six hours of approved Continuing Education relevant to mediating in their respective practice areas every two years.